About arc42

 Some patterns we use:

-API Gateway Pattern: Nginx centralizes all external requests and routes them to the appropriate service based on URL paths (/api/users/, /api/gamey/, /).
+API Gateway Pattern: Nginx centralizes all external requests and routes them to the appropriate service based on URL paths (/api/auth/, /api/users/, /api/game/, /api/gamey/, /).

-Repository Pattern: The Users Service uses the Repository pattern to abstract database access, making it easier to test and maintain.
+Repository Pattern: Each backend service uses the Repository pattern to abstract database access, making it easier to test and maintain.

-Strategy Pattern: The Game Server uses the Strategy pattern to implement multiple bot difficulty levels (random, heuristic) in an extensible way.
+Strategy Pattern: The Game Server uses the Strategy pattern to implement multiple bot difficulty levels (random, heuristic, neural network) in an extensible way.

 Separation of Concerns: The frontend separates UI components, state management (React hooks/context), and API call logic into distinct layers.